efrainc/data_structures/README.md

 Simple Graph
     A simple, direct, unweighted graph is a group of nodes without required pointeres/edges.
+Edges are defined as one directional pointers from one node to another node.
 Cyclic paths can exist and nodes with no pointers can exist.
     This implementation uses a dictionary to keep track of nodes as keys and edges as values in lists.
 Nodes must be hashable values.
     The following reference was used to guide our design: https://www.python.org/doc/essays/graphs/